alvarotrigo/fullPage.js/README.md

 ---
 ###afterRender()
 This callback is fired just after the structure of the page is generated.
 This is the callback you want to use to initialize other plugins or fire any code which requires the document to be ready (as this plugin modifies the DOM to create the resulting structure).
+See [FAQs](https://github.com/alvarotrigo/fullPage.js/wiki/FAQ---Frequently-Answered-Questions) for more info.

 Example: